-3. Planning, evaluating, sustaining a program: Effective planning, implementation and evaluation processes and ideas for building sustainability into a program.
+3. Planning, evaluating, sustaining a programme: Effective planning, implementation and evaluation processes and ideas for building sustainability into a programme.

 4. Working in the community: Guidance to help build the skills of a community to develop its own prevention plans, and discusses the role of mentors.

-5. Developing communication and media plans: Ideas about how to communicate about a program.
+5. Developing communication and media plans: Ideas about how to communicate about a programme.

 6. Learning and celebrating: Acknowledging progress and learning from what worked and what didn’t.
 It also provides suggestions for celebrating success.

-7. Appendices: Tools and templates to assist in implementing a program.
+7. Appendices: Tools and templates to assist in implementing a programme.

 8. Useful websites and endnotes